The Soldier's Details

 At the completion of grade 7 and at the age of 13, Dick was sent to work on neighbouring farms.
 Work was hard, the hours long and his his earnings included board and a few shillings.
 He drove large teams of horses ploughing paddocks for wheat growing in the Mallee area.
 He often spoke of the hardship he endured at this early age.
 Sleeping in sheds on wheat bags, weathering the cold winter morning and rising early every day.
 He also spoke of his love for the horses and kindness of some of the farmer’s wives who gave him extra food and even taught him some of the things he should have been learning at home.

-He met his future wife Vi **(Violet Anne Le Serf) while on leave in Perth and they married during 1941 prior to his departure for Adelaide.
+He met his future wife Vi ** (Violet Anne Le Serf) while on leave in Perth.
+They married during 1941 prior to his departure for Adelaide.
 The Battalion undertook training at Woodside Camp and Darwin when just prior to New Year 1941, they sailed for Singapore via Sydney and Fremantle.

 Following surrender by the Allies to Japan, Dick became a POW of Japan.
 He remained in Singapore throughout the war.
 He believed his early years of hard work prepared him for his internment.